boostercloud/booster/docs/chapters/04_features.md

 Users that sign up with their phones will receive a confirmation code as an SMS message.
 That code needs to be sent back using the confirmation endpoint.
 If `skipConfirmation` is set to true, users can sign in without confirmation after signing up.

+## Autentication Rocket

-Now with the roles defined, your Booster application is ready to use the Authorization Rocket, please check out its [documentation](https://github.com/boostercloud/rocket-auth-aws-infrastructure) for getting the access tokens.
+Now, with the roles defined, your Booster application is ready to use the [AWS Authorization Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure), which provides authentication and authorization integration in your application.
+Check out its documentation to know how you can configure it and how the user can get their access tokens.

-Once a user has an access token, it can be included in any request made to your Booster application as a _Bearer_ token.
+Once a user has an access token, it can be included in any request made to your Booster application as a Bearer token.
 It will be used to get the user information and authorize them to access protected resources.

 To learn how to include the access token in your requests, check the section [Authorizing operations](#authorizing-operations).

 ## Custom Authentication

-You can use the **JWT authorization mode** to authorize all incoming Booster requests.
-Your auth server will return JWT tokens wich will be decoded internally by Booster, after that, the required roles will be matched with the contained claims inside that token.
+Booster provides a **JWT authorization mode** to authorize all incoming Booster requests using the server you decide.
+Your authentication server will provide JWT tokens that you can use with Booster.
+Your application will decode your token and verify its validity with your server, and then, the required roles will be matched with the claims contained in the token.

-In that way, you can use different auth providers, like Auth0, Firebase, Cognito, create your own or simply use our [Authentication Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure), which is our recommended solution that works great with Booster.
+In that way, you can use different authentication providers, like Auth0, Firebase, Cognito, or create your own, without the need of a specific rocket implementation.

+> [!NOTE] The JWT authorization mode does not make use of the `signUpMethods` and `signUpConfirmation` attributes of your roles configuration.
+This configuration depends on the authentication server you use.

 ### JWT Configuration